QAQJESSICAQAQ/Pic10C_Final_Project_Shooting_Game/README.md

-DAY 6 ---changing rectangles to images, yeah!!!
+STEP 6 ---changing rectangles to images, yeah!!!

 * QPixmap--more efficient on drawing on the screen